Student Scholarships & Prizes

 AChAM Indigenous Prize

-The Prize, offered biennally, is a full registration, return economy airfare and accommodation to the next International Medicine in Addiction Conference.
-Medical students, junior medical officers and registrars who identify as being of Aboriginal, Torres Strait Islander or Māori descent are eligible to apply.
+The Prize is a full registration, return economy airfare and accommodation to attend the next International Medicine in Addiction Conference.
+Medical students, junior medical officers and registrars who identify as Aboriginal, Torres Strait Islander or Māori are eligible to apply.